Brokers and Advisors Have Different Standards of Care

 on October 26, 2018

 Individuals and businesses often require advice when they wish to make investments in securities, and finding the right source for that advice is important.
-Regardless of the source’s job title, it’s important investors understand first and foremost that there are two different levels of care these professionals must provide.
+Regardless of the source’s job title, it’s important investors understand first and foremost that there are two different levels of care of investment advisers and brokers must provide.

 A broker, or broker-dealer, is a person or company that is in the business of buying and selling securities.
 Brokers must also register with the SEC or with the state of Texas, as well as register with a self-regulatory organization—typically, the Financial Industry Regulatory Authority (FINRA).
 There are many similarities between the professions, but the one significant difference is standard of care owed by each.